m91michel/knowledge/business/design.md

 - [themefisher.com](https://themefisher.com/)
 - [freebiesbug.com](https://freebiesbug.com/code-stuff/html-website-templates/) - Site with nice themes

+## Inspiration
+- [The awards of design, creativity and innovation on the internet](https://www.awwwards.com/) - Awwwards are the Website Awards that recognize and promote the talent and effort of the best developers, designers and web agencies in the world.

 ## User feedback
 - [featuremonkey](https://featuremonkey.launchaco.com/) - The feedback tracker for building better features
+- [usertesting.com](https://www.usertesting.com/) - Real-time feedback.
+From real customers.
+Wherever you work.
+Usability testing and research tools to improve your online customer experience from UserTesting, the Human Insight Platform.
+G2's #1 CX industry software.

 ## Images